 Is headless commerce right for me?

 If any of the above reasons are on your eCommerce strategy wish list, then a move to a headless commerce architecture is probably right for you.
+In addition to choosing between a headless and non-headless solution, there are also other tradeoffs to consider when switching from your current platform.
+We've provided a detailed guide that comprises of all other major considerations that should be taken into account in our ultimate eCommerce buyer's guide.

 However, the headless commerce approach isn’t the right one for everyone.
 If you’re looking for an all-in-one generic solution where you get everything you need for an eCommerce store in one box or you need to run your data and store it on your own internal servers, then a more traditional platform might still be a good choice for you.